-Rory McIlroy posted a course record 64 on the opening day of the 2014 Aberdeen Asset Management Scottish Open at Royal Aberdeen to take an early first-round lead.
+Rory Mcllroy posted a course record 64 on the opening day of the 2014 Aberdeen Asset Management Scottish Open at Royal Aberdeen to take an early first-round lead.

-McIlroy posted eight birdies and a bogey on the way to his seven-under par round.
-It was the fourth time this year he’s opened up a tournament with a round of at least seven under, according to ABC.
+Mcllroy posted eight birdies and a bogey on the way to his seven-under par round.
+It was the fourth time this year he’s opened up a tournament with a round of at least seven under according to ABC.

-"Anytime you can start a tournament with a score like that, you are very pleased, and it's obviously something to build on for the next three days,'' said McIlroy.
+“Anytime you can start a tournament with a score like that, you are very pleased, and it’s obviously something to build on for the next three days,” said Mcllroy.

-Kristoffer Broberg and Ricardo Gonzalez are both one shot back of McIlroy.
+Kristoffer Broberg and Ricardo Gonzelez are both one shot back of Mcllroy.
 The top 10 also includes impressive names like Luke Donald and Phil Mickelson.
 Mickelson shot a three-under par 68, and shot just one bogey.
 Mickelson is the defending champion and won this event a year ago at Castle Stuart, before winning the Open at Muirfeld.

 “I was pleased with the way I putted,” said Mickelson, who has failed to post a top-10 finish on the PGA Tour.